SINGLE EQUALITIES POLICY | October 2020

-We currently have 135 girls and 137 boys on roll, so there is no significant difference in gender in the school.
-12.5% of our pupils are from ethnic minorities.
+We currently have 237 pupils on roll, 49.7% boys and 50.3% girls, so there is no significant difference in gender in the school.
+27.4% of our pupils are defined as being of minority ethnic origin.
 The biggest group is from the Philippines.
-The main language spoken by the ethnic minorities is Tagalong, followed by Malayan and Polish.

-We have one pupil who is visually impaired.
 The school building is fully accessible for the disabled.
-We have 3 pupils in the care of the local authority.
+We have 2 pupils in the care of the local authority.